Snacking Is Part Of A Bigger Problem

 - Avoid snacks an hour before meals so that children will eat their meal.

 These sensible tips can build healthy habits for young children.
-For children with special dietary needs, weight concerns, or other health conditions, a physician’s advice clearly supersedes these recommendations!
+For children with special dietary needs, weight concerns, or other health conditions, a physician’s advice supersedes these recommendations!